-- who are committed to social justice, models and champions of the highest educational standards for all children, and of moral and ethical values essential to effective leadership in the modern world,
+- models and champions of the highest educational standards for all children, plus the moral and ethical values essential to effective leadership in the modern world;

-- who are scholarly-practitioners, effective users of research and improvement science to support their leadership efforts and the success of the organizations, communities, families, and children that they serve, particularly those who experience the most challenges,
+- effective users of research and improvement science to support their leadership efforts and the success of the organizations, communities, families, and children that they serve, particularly those who experience the most challenges;

-- who are problem solvers, capable of identifying, investigating and addressing significant educational challenges and pursue opportunities to improve schools and student learning,
+- problem solvers capable of identifying, investigating and addressing significant educational challenges and pursuing opportunities to improve schools and student learning;

-- who are solution designers, who recognize, understand, and can respond effectively to changes in the people and communities their schools serve by developing and supporting innovative solutions,
+- solution designers who recognize, understand, and can respond effectively to changes in the people and communities their schools serve by developing and supporting innovative solutions;

-- who are change agents, who engage with and support the transformation of schools, districts and communities on behalf of student learning, and
+- change agents who engage with and support the transformation of schools, districts and communities on behalf of student learning;

-- who are policy advocates, capable of understanding, responding to, and influencing policy to better serve all children.
+- policy advocates capable of understanding, responding to, and influencing policy to better serve all children.

 Applicants must meet the general requirements for admission to doctoral study in the Graduate School of Education and these program-specific requirements:

 - A master's degree from an accredited college or university with a major of concentration in an appropriate related area, earning a minimum GPA of 3.5 or better;